adbenitez/smd/README.md

 ## Examples
 Download 'Death Note' from mangaall.net:

-`./smd.py -s mangaall 'Death Note'`
+> `./smd.py -s mangaall 'Death Note'`

 Download 'Bleach' from any site in English:

-`./smd.py --lang en Bleach`
+> `./smd.py --lang en Bleach`

 Download from 10th chapter to 20th of 'Naruto':

-`./smd.py --start 10 --stop 20 Naruto`
+> `./smd.py --start 10 --stop 20 Naruto`

 List supported Spanish sites:

-`./smd.py --lang es -l`
+> `./smd.py --lang es -l`

 Show help:

-`./smd.py -h`
+> `./smd.py -h`

 ## Dependencies
 This tool uses BeautifulSoup to pull data out of HTML pages, thanks to Leonard Richardson.
+Use this command to install it:
+> `pip install beautifulsoup4`

 ## Support for new sites
 If your favorite site isn't supported yet, open an issue to request it.